xywei/dealii-docset/README.md

 The docset can be read offline by [Zeal](https://github.com/zealdocs/zeal).
 Simply clone this repo under the Zeal's DocSet storage directory (can be found by going to Zeal > Preferences > General), then restart Zeal.
-Remember to use *.docset set the folder name.
+Remember to use *.docset as the folder name.

 ```bash
 cd /path/to/Zeal/docsets